gvwilson/sdxpy/src/lint/index.md

 [% inc file="find_unused_variables.py" keep="search" %]

-We could just use a list of three values to record information for each scope, but it's a little cleaner to use `namedtuple`
-(which also comes from Python's `collections` module):
+We could just use a list of three values to record information for each scope, but `namedtuple` (which also comes from Python's `collections` module) tells readers explicitly what each scope consists of:

 [% inc file="find_unused_variables.py" keep="scope" %]